Ellen Sheidlin: Private life

 On June 1, 2018, she announced that she had married Yevgeny Sheidlin.

-On March 30, 2020, she announced about the fact that she change her name on her Twitter account.
+On March 30, 2020, she announced her name change on her Twitter account.

+On March 9, 2025, she announced her divorce from Sheidlin in an Instagram post.
+In the caption, she mentions that her divorce took place on September 9, 2024, and in the comments, in response to a user, she mentions that she will still keep "Sheidlin" as a nickname.